Interdisciplinary Research Center in the Arts, Humanities, and Interpretive Social Sciences at Duke Kunshan University

 Carlos Rojas is Professor of Chinese Cultural Studies; Gender, Sexuality, and Feminist Studies; and Arts of the Moving Image.
 His research focuses on issues of gender and visuality, corporeality and infection, and nationalism and diaspora studies, particularly as they relate to China, Hong Kong, Taiwan, and the global Chinese diaspora.
 He works primarily in the early modern, modern, and contemporary periods.
 He is the author of three books: The Naked Gaze: Reflection on Chinese Modernity, The Great Wall: A Cultural History, and Homesickness: Culture, Contagion, and National Transformation.
 He is the co-editor of five books: Writing Taiwan: A New Literary History (with David Der-wei Wang), Rethinking Chinese Popular Culture: Cannibalizations of the Canon (with Eileen Cheng-yin Chow), The Oxford Handbook of Chinese Cinemas (with Eileen Cheng-yin Chow), The Oxford Handbook of Modern Chinese Literatures (with Andrea Bachner), and Ghost Protocol: Development and Displacement in Global China (with Ralph Litzinger).
 He is also the translator of five volumes of literary fiction, including Yu Hua’s Brothers (translated with Eileen Cheng-yin Chow, and shortlisted for the 2008 Man Asian Literary Prize), Yan Lianke’s Lenin’s Kisses, The Four Books, The Explosion Chronicles, and Marrow (of which The Four Books shortlisted for both the 2016 Man Booker International Prize and the 2016 FT/Oppenheimer Emerging Voices Award), and Malaysian Chinese author Ng Kim Chew’s Slow Boat to China and Other Stories.

-Tim serves as a Lab Manager of the Humanities Research Center.
+Tim serves as a Lab and Projects Manager for the Humanities Research Center.
 Tim moved to China with his wife Kathy Robertson in August 2017.
 He has a B.S. in Psychology with Honors from the University of Pittsburgh, with course tracks and honors projects in Computation in the Humanities, Indian History and Culture, Russian History and Culture, Theology, Counseling Psychology, Computer Science, Cognitive Psychology and Neuroscience.
 He has participated in the development and management of several international and interdisciplinary student summer research programs at University of Pittsburgh and Carnegie Mellon University.
 He has managed research and commercialization projects including NIH (National Institute of Health), DARPA (Defense Advanced Research Projects Agency), ONR (Office of Naval Research).
 Tim has studied, lived or worked in 35 countries on 5 different continents.
 He has led education and outreach efforts in Haiti, Panama, Canada, Chile and Ecuador.
 In research and business, he has initiated and maintained international collaborations in Sweden, Netherlands, Germany, Australia, UK and Canada.
 He has led long term research installations and training workshops in Singapore, Japan, Korea, Thailand, Austria, Germany and Argentina.
 He is passionate about education, enriched learning environments and cross-cultural engagement.
 He has several active areas of research including software environments supporting lifelong, interdisciplinary, associative and integrative learning, augmented learning environments, travel and culture exploration.
 In addition to his work with the HRC he volunteers at DKU by developing and supporting cross-cultural initiatives and leadership training.